AP® English Language Course Description | Units, Topics, Syllabus, And More

 • BIG IDEA 2: Claims and Evidence (CLE)

-Writers make assertions about topics, rely on facts to back up the logic that justifies the assertion, and frequently acknowledge or reply to other arguments, some of which may oppose the writer's position.
+Writers make assertions about AP Lang topics, rely on facts to back up the logic that justifies the assertion, and frequently acknowledge or reply to other arguments, some of which may oppose the writer's position.

 • BIG IDEA 3: Reasoning and Organization (REO)